top of page

 We are Paul and Harry...

 …and this is all about cocktails.
 1001 cocktails to be exact.
 Cocktails that we researched, tested, refined, and rated to assemble a collection that includes historically significant, classic, and contemporary cocktails for you and your friends to enjoy.
-Now, having said all that, we do realize that this is a great many recipes for you to select from and for that let us just say, “You’re welcome.”
+We do realize that this is a great many recipes for you to select from and for that let us just say, “You’re welcome.”

-Our search for “the one” often led us fairly far afield.
-One night, probably a Friday, it led us to a restaurant in the West Village.
-When the meal ended a round of Cuarenta Y Tres was sent to the table.
-Okay now cut to that lunch decades later when one of us said, “Hey do you remember that time in the Village…?”
+Our search for that "one” often led us fairly far afield.
+One night, probably a Friday, it led us to a Spanish restaurant in the West Village.
+When the meal ended a round of Cuarenta Y Tres was graciously sent to the table.

 Rule One: Leave no bottle unemptied.

-At our next lunch a bottle of Cuarenta Y Tres appeared, thanks Paul, and we ended the meal with some straight up.
-Now that could be the end of the story, but not for us.
+At our next lunch a bottle of Cuarenta Y Tres appeared, thanks Paul, and we ended the meal with some of the golden elixir straight up.
+For many that would have been the end of the story.
+But not for us.
 Why?
-Because we now had an opened, and unfinished, bottle of Cuarenta Y Tres which for us it was a challenge.
+Because we now had an opened, and unfinished, bottle of Cuarenta Y Tres and for us that was a challenge.

-It was agreed that next time, we would try a cocktail using Cuarenta Y Tres.
+So it was agreed that next time, we would try making a cocktail using Cuarenta Y Tres.
 One with scotch, maybe.
 A date was set, and a cocktail was tried.
-Now Paul is a bourbon and gin guy and I’m a scotch and vodka fella, so at subsequent lunches we had a cocktail made with each of those and the bottle stubbornly refused to be emptied.
+Now Paul is a bourbon and gin guy and I’m a scotch and vodka fella, so at subsequent lunches we had a cocktail made with each of those and the bottle stubbornly refused to be empty.

 Then this conversation took place.
 Paul asked which cocktail I liked best?
 Well, let me think.
 Was it the second one?
-We should probably keep the recipes.
+Which one was that?
+We should probably keep track of the recipes.
 Good idea.
 And maybe we should rate them too.
-Discussing how to rate a cocktail sometimes led us to deviate from the original recipe if we thought it would improve the experience.
-That led us to revise the recipe, retest the cocktail and adjust our rating.
+Discussing how we would rate a cocktail sometimes led us to deviate from the original recipe if we thought it would improve the experience.
+That would lead us to revise the recipe, retest the cocktail and adjust our rating.

 Now do you get what the P and H in PH factor stand for?
 Anybody?

-We kept trying new cocktails with other liquors.
-The bottle of Licor 43 was finally emptied but a methodology had been born.
-So, when Paul said, “You know I haven’t had Drambuie in a while”, I knew exactly where we were headed.
+We kept trying new cocktails with other liquors and the bottle of Licor 43 was finally emptied.
+But a methodology had been born.
+So, when Paul said, “You know I haven’t had Drambuie in a while”, I knew exactly what to do.

 Rule Two: Life is too short for bad drinks.

 We had to agree and if we couldn’t significantly improve the rating of a cocktail on our list.
 We replaced it.
-Sure, it meant more mixology books to buy and read, more websites to scour through, more recipes to research and ultimately many more cocktails to test.
+Sure, it meant more mixology books to buy, more websites to scour through, more recipes to research and many more cocktails to test.
 But it was the right thing to do.

 Rule Three: If it’s not fun don’t do it.